 The YMCA Camp Duncan experience focuses on self-discovery, self-confidence, and self-esteem - all learned through positive reinforcement, encouragement, and acceptance.
-For more than 102 years, children have been allowed to create a very special community focused on friendship, inclusiveness, and independence at YMCA Camp Duncan.
+For more than 100 years, youth have been allowed to create a special community focused on friendship, inclusiveness, and independence at YMCA Camp Duncan.
 Camp's programs will challenge each camper at an age-appropriate level while giving them something to look forward to next year.

 At home, each child's routine depends on family traditions and their likes and dislikes.
-At camp, we have our traditions and daily routines designed to make each camper's experience as enjoyable as possible while still giving them the freedom to choose the activities they like to do best.
+At camp, we have our traditions and daily routines designed to make each camper's experience as enjoyable as possible while still giving them freedom of choice.
 Teamwork is a big part of the camp experience, especially during cabin activities, canoeing, and all-camp games.
-Many of our activities allow campers to move out of their comfort zone (i.e., climbing walls, boating, group building, etc.) As part of group living, campers participate in cabin and camp clean up, eat meals served family-style, and travel around camp with a group and counselor or with a buddy.
+Many of our activities allow campers to move out of their comfort zone (i.e., climbing walls, boating, group building, etc.) As part of group living, campers participate in cabin and camp clean up, eat meals served family-style, and travel around camp with a group and counselor or with a group of peers.